Global Career Guide

 So I requested, “Excuse me, there is hair in this cup of coffee, may I get a new one?”

-The waiter confirmed my request, and disappeared into the kitchen (rather a bar counter).
+The waiter confirmed my request and disappeared into the kitchen (rather than a bar counter).

-Few minutes later, there were four people that has brought my new coffee is the owner of the restaurant, a part-time worker with bleached blonde hair, the waitress that did not realize the hair, and then the waiter I have requested.
+A few minutes later, there were four people that has brought my new coffee is the owner of the restaurant, a part-time worker with bleached blonde hair, the waitress who did not realize the hair, and then the waiter I requested.

 They all bowed their head down and said, “I am sorry for making you feel uncomfortable”.